canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/install-nvidia-drivers.rst

 For more comprehensive instructions on checking the available drivers and installing the correct one based on different use-cases, refer to the `Ubuntu server documentation for installing NVIDIA drivers`_.

-To test proposed NVIDIA driver versions before release, see :ref:`all-clouds:install-proposed-nvidia-drivers-for-testing`.
+To test proposed NVIDIA driver versions before release, see :doc:`all-clouds:all-clouds-how-to/install-proposed-nvidia-drivers-for-testing`.

 Launch your instance
 --------------------